alterNERDtive/the_vault-tweaks/README.md

 All of these can be individually disabled in client & server config files.

-If you do not disabled the changes that affect expertises, I recommend a full expertise reset after installing this mod.
+If you do not disable the changes that affect expertises, I recommend a full expertise reset after installing this mod.

 ## Fixes